Health Information and Tools > Patient Care Handouts > Learning About Intimate Partner Violence

 Physical abuse

-What problems can domestic abuse lead to?
+What problems can it lead to?

-Domestic abuse can be very dangerous.
+Intimate partner violence can be very dangerous.
 It can cause serious, repeated injury.
 It can even lead to death.

 All forms of abuse can cause long-term health problems from the stress of a violent relationship.
 Verbal abuse can lead to sexual and physical abuse.